dgarciamijares/framinghan_heart_study/ANALYSIS.md

 The logistic regression model provides a useful tool for predicting the 10-year CHD risk and assisting in medication decisions.
 By carefully considering significant risk factors and ethical implications, healthcare providers can make informed decisions to improve patient outcomes.

+For more details refer to [IEOR - Framinghan Heart Study](IEOR - Framinghan Heart Study.ipynb)

 ## Appendix

 ### Code for Logistic Regression Model